kkloberdanz/M3BIRFinder/README.md

 $./MMBIRFinder config-2.txt > ./Log/run0222_1.log 2>&1
 ```

-Notes:
-These instructions are for use of the MMBIRFinder on user bosia.
+Notes: These instructions are for use of the MMBIRFinder on user bosia.
 Some changes will have to be made to run MMBIRFinder on another user’s space.

 --------------------------------------------------------------------------------

-MMBIRFinder
+(Old Instructions from forked project) MMBIRFinder
 =========

 MMBIRFinder is a bioinformatics tool to detect microhomology-mediated break-induced replication(MMBIR) events.